ZewoGraveyard/PostgreSQL/README.md

 License
 -------

-**Postgres** is released under the MIT license.
+**PostgreSQL** is released under the MIT license.
 See LICENSE for details.